Ritalin UK: An Effective Smart Pill or a Risky Solution?

 Here is a comparison of Ritalin with some other commonly used ADHD drugs:

 Vyvanse®: Vyvanse is another stimulant medication commonly used to treat ADHD.
-Like other stimulant medications, Vyvanse can help to improve focus and attention and reduce impulsivity, but it can also cause side effects, including loss of appetite, nausea and dizziness.
+Like other stimulant medications, Vyvanse can help to improve focus and attention and reduce impulsivity.
+But it can also cause side effects, including loss of appetite, nausea and dizziness.

 Adderall®: Adderall is another stimulant medication commonly used to treat ADHD.
-Like Ritalin, Adderall can help to improve focus and attention and reduce impulsivity, but it can also cause more side effects, including nervousness, agitation, and insomnia.
+Like Ritalin, Adderall can help to improve focus and attention and reduce impulsivity.
+But it can also cause more side effects, including nervousness, agitation, and insomnia.
 It also is not usually prescribed in the UK and is completely illegal unless you have a prescription.

 Check out our blog post to learn more about how Ritalin compares to Adderall as a study drug.